 What makes a walk?
 Well, not just the amazing landscape and nature that surrounds you, but also the people you walk with and those you meet along the way.
 The people who go Nordic walking are very sociable, so there is lots of banter as you walk, or you can still walk along quietly if you want to.

+The thing is with the canal is that everyone speaks to you - even if it's just a 'Good Morning'.
 This chap, John, was actually grounded and stranded in the middle of the canal!
 Someone had left a lock gate open and so the water level dropped too low for the boats to travel through.
 He was having to wait until that stretch of the canal refilled.
 Whilst we were chatting, it turned out that one of the walkers came from the same town in Yorkshire as he did!

 A bit further along, we were captivated by the mirror-like quality of the Canal - the water was absolutely still, not a ripple, giving a mirror image of the bridge ahead of us.